marcinbor85/ProMenu/README.md

 # ProMenu Library
 ProMenu Library is used for fast implementing advanced user menus.
-It supports nesting, numeric settings, text settings and events.
+It supports nesting, numeric settings, text settings, boolean values and events.
 Library is implemented in C++ with build-in Arduino port, but it is easy to port to different architecture.